 Shoot In APS-C Mode

-Yes, this does crop your sensor, but it doesn’t really seem to effect image quality.
-Remember, when shooting HD you really only need something like 2 megapixels.
-So cropping that sensor won’t hurt, it will just punch in making it much more difficult to get an ultra wide shot.
+Yes, this does crop your sensor, but it doesn’t really seem to affect image quality.
+Remember, when shooting HD, you only need 2 megapixels.
+So cropping that sensor won’t hurt; it will just punch in, making it much more difficult to get an ultra-wide shot.

 In comes the Metabones Speedbooster

-As long as you’re shooting with full frame lenses, you can equip your Sony A7s with a speed booster, get nearly the same field of view with a reduced rolling shutter.
+If you’re shooting with full-frame lenses, you can equip your Sony A7s with a speed booster and get nearly the same field of view with a reduced rolling shutter.
 There you go!

 Use Premiere’s Warp Stabilizer

-You’ll find this filter in Premieres effects.
-Just search Stabilize and you’ll see it, warp stabilizer.
+This filter is in Premieres effects.
+Just search Stabilize, and you’ll see it: warp stabilizer.

 However, it’s not always perfect.
-You’ll find that it can sometimes make your image look bendy and warpy if the original image is very bad.
+It can sometimes make your image look bendy and warp if the original image is very bad.

 You’ll find it also works better if you shoot on a faster shutter, which goes directly against giving your video that ‘film look.’